Acadia National Park Things To Do

 SPEND TIME AT JORDAN POND

-Take a stroll to stretch your legs around the Jordan Pond Nature Trail (1-mile loop) or Jordan Pond Shore Trail (3.3-mile loop).
+Take a stroll around the Jordan Pond Nature Trail (1-mile loop) or Jordan Pond Shore Trail (3.3-mile loop).
 Next, rent a canoe and paddle around the pond.
+Later, have lunch or afternoon tea at the Jordan Pond Restaurant where hot soups and popovers are often featured on the menu.
+Reservations recommended.

 The 45-miles of Rockefeller carriage roads that run through the interior of Acadia National Park are closed to motor vehicle travel.
 Only horses, walkers, and bikes (pedal and Class 1 e-bikes) are allowed on the crushed stone roads.
-The grades of the trails slope up and down.
-Some slopes are quite long, making e-bikes a popular choice for many visitors who choose to bike.
+Some up and down slopes are quite long, making e-bikes a popular choice for many visitors.

 Bike rentals are available in Bar Harbor.
 The trails can be accessed from the downtown Bar Harbor or at one of the park’s many carriage road access points.
-Bike tours are also available.
-Read our Acadia Bike and Hike 7 Day Itinerary and Guide for more information on biking in Acadia.
-A few of our favorite carriage road bike loops include:
+Bike tours are also available:

-Cadillac Mountain is the highest peak in Acadia National Park, and the first place in the US to see the sun rise during the fall and winter months.
-That distinction, along with the summit’s outstanding views of Frenchman Bay, make Cadillac Mountain a sought-after location to watch the sunrise.
-The summit of Cadillac Mountain is also a much-loved location to watch the sun set.
-Between May and October visitors must reserve tickets to drive the 3.5 mile road either at sunrise or during the day.
-Arrive early to secure a parking spot.
+Cadillac Mountain is the highest peak in Acadia.
+In the fall and winter months, it is the first place in the US to see the sun rise.
+With outstanding views of Frenchman Bay, Cadillac Mountain a sought-after location to watch the sunrise (and sunset).
+Between May and October reservations are required to drive the 3.5 mile road.

 SEE ACADIA'S COASTLINE FROM THE SEA

 Don’t miss a chance to see the Acadia National Park coastline from the sea.
-A boat cruise around the island will likely take in Frenchman Bay, Bar Harbor, Northeast Harbor, Southwest Harbor, Bass Harbor Lighthouse, and countless islands and coves.
+A boat cruise around the island will likely take in Frenchman Bay, Bar Harbor, Northeast Harbor, Southwest Harbor, and Bass Harbor Lighthouse.
 Visitors can combine a cruise with fishing, lobstering, and swimming excursions.
 Sunrise and sunset sails are also popular.
-All of these suggestions can be booked by the waterfront in downtown Bar Harbor.
+Try one of these tours:

 ROADTRIP TO SCHOODIC PENINSULA

-The Schoodic Peninsula is only about an hour away from Mt.
+The Schoodic Peninsula is about an hour away from Mt.
 Desert Island, but the lack of tourists in this area of the park makes it feel far away in the best possible sense.
 Take a road trip to the Schoodic region for uncrowded landscapes and great views of Cadillac Mountain.
-Before returning to Mt.
-Desert, pause in the village of Winter Harbor for some down east cooking.
-In Winter Harbor, visit the Town Wharf for more views of Mt.
-Desert Island.

 BE A BEACH BUM ON SAND BEACH